You are here

 Our compliance program supports prompt response and corrective action for detected problems as appropriate under the circumstances.
 It is expected that compliance concerns referred through any of the many communication channels (personal contact, email, Compliance Helpline, etc.) will be carefully reviewed, thoroughly and thoughtfully investigated in a timely manner, and appropriately resolved.

-The Statute excludes from covered promotional expenditures such items as drug samples given to medical or health care professionals intended for free distribution to patients, financial support for continuing medical education forums, financial support for health educational scholarships, and payments made at fair market value for legitimate professional services provided by health care professionals, if the support is provided in a manner consistent with the OIG Guidance and the PhRMA Code.
+The statute excludes covered promotional expenditures, such items as drug samples given to medical or health care professionals intended for free distribution to patients, financial support for continuing medical education forums, financial support for health educational scholarships, and payments made at fair market value for legitimate professional services provided by health care professionals.

 Annual Aggregate Limit

-This annual aggregate limit is based on an estimate of the maximum value of gifts, promotional materials and other items or activities as defined herein that a medical or health care professional may receive in one year.
+This annual aggregate limit is based on an estimate of the maximum value of gifts, promotional materials, and other items or activities as defined herein that a medical or health care professional may receive in 1 year.
 In setting this limit, we have taken into account the size of the Company and the size of its product portfolio.
-Pfizer is the largest pharmaceutical company in the United States with one of the largest field forces.
+Pfizer is the largest pharmaceutical company in the United States with the largest field force.